 In 2017, after the successful sale of his footwear brand SeaVees to Pentland, Galkin knew whose creative genius to tap for his next idea.
 When he and Rosenthal launched Autotype two years later, the duo had already collaborated on numerous design projects across 18 years of business and friendship, and wanted to give back to the design community that nurtured them.
 With Autotype, they invest in the future of design by creating an inclusive platform for designers to entertain the impossible, showcase their work, and find support from a community that values great design.

 The two continue to challenge themselves creatively, exploring unique artistic intersections and business ideas.
-They bring that same spirit as partners and the creative support behind ROOM Wines, an exploration in winemaking through analysis, art, and adventure.
 Through Autotype and their many collaborations, Galkin and Rosenthal strive to push the design market to be more innovative, inclusive, and daring.